Sunday of Memorial Day Weekend

 FAMILY FUN!
 SAVE!

 Families can ride together and save!
-Families include mom, dad, and their children under the age of 16.
+Families include 2 adult parents and their children 17 and under.

 Refunds will be given if written notification is received at least 10 days before event.
 Event will occur rain or shine.